Key Legislation, Issues and Proceedings

 - Annual Appropriation Levels for the Surface Transportation Board

-FRCA supports the FY 2018 Trump Budget Proposal recommending $37.1 million, of which $2.401 million is noted for IT upgrades, for the Surface Transportation Board (STB).
-This follows the record level funding provided to the STB in the FY 2017 Consolidated Appropriations Act, P.L.
-115-31, of $37 million where $2.046 million is directed to IT upgrades.
+FRCA supports the FY 2019 Trump Budget recommending $37.1 million, of which $2.797 million is noted for IT upgrades, for the Surface Transportation Board (STB).
+This is the same $37.1 million in the Consolidated Appropriations Act 2018, P.L.
+115-141, of which $2.401 million is recommended for IT upgrades.
+These actions follow the record level funding provided to the STB in the FY 2017 Consolidated Appropriations Act, P.L.
+115-31, of $37 million where $2.046 million is directed to IT upgrades in accompanying report language.

 - Rail Shipper Fairness Act, S. 1233